viktoriia2002/v_tyshchuk_HW1_using_SASS/README.md

 Use the SASS language to
 create modules that compile into a production-ready CSS file.

+Using AJAX
+Create an AJAX request for the JSON file using the Fetch API or the XHTTP object.
+Use that application state to build out your application’s view (the course home page).

 ## MIT License
 Copyright (c) 2020 Viktoriia Tyshchuk and Elena Chechulina